There is no single test that proves a person has Alzheimer's. A diagnosis is made through a complete assessment that considers all possible causes.

 The results of this brief test can help a physician determine if further evaluation is needed.

 In addition to assessing mental status, the doctor will evaluate a person's sense of well-being to detect depression or other mood disorders that can cause memory problems, loss of interest in life, and other symptoms that can overlap with dementia.

 A standard medical workup for Alzheimer's disease often includes structural imaging with MRI or CT; these tests are primarily used to rule out other conditions that may cause symptoms similar to Alzheimer's but require different treatment.
 Structural imaging can reveal tumors, evidence of small or large strokes, damage from severe head trauma or a buildup of fluid in the brain.

 Imaging technologies have revolutionized our understanding of the structure and function of the living brain.
-Researchers are exploring whether the use of brain imaging may be expanded to play a more direct role in diagnosing Alzheimer's and detecting the disease early on.
+Researchers are studying other brain imaging techniques so they can better diagnose and track the progress of Alzheimer’s.